 Father Arne Panula the former US vicar of Opus Dei Courtesy of Opus Dei CNA

-Born in Duluth, Minn., Fr.
-Panula graduated from Harvard University in 1967, before traveling to Rome to study Theology.
+Born in Duluth, Fr.
+Panula graduated with a degree in English Literature from Harvard University in 1967, before studying theology in Rome.
 While there, he lived with St. Josemaria Escriva, founder of the personal prelature Opus Dei.

 Fr.
-Panula was ordained a priest in 1973 before serving as chaplain of The Heights School in Washington, D.C.
-He later served as the U.S. vicar of Opus Dei from 1998-2002.
+Panula completed his graduate studies in theology, and in 1973, became a priest.
+He served as chaplain of The Heights School in Washington, D.C. and later became the U.S. vicar of Opus Dei, a role he served from 1998-2002.